Post-Traumatic Stress Disorder (PTSD)

 Remote only

 OSun Yoo is a Licensed Marriage and Family Therapist (LMFT) in undefined, undefined and has been in practice for 12 years.
-They treat PTSD, Racial/Cultural Oppression or Trauma, Grief and Loss.
+They treat PTSD, Anxiety, Trauma.

 I believe that you are the expert on yourself, and together, we can work on reconnecting with that 'you' at your best.
 I am a therapist at Octave, a beha